 In March 2002, Olsen Engineering, LP (predecessor to the Company) sold its operating facilities to Pin House, LLC resulting in a loss of \$648,827 to be recognized over the life of the lease in accordance with generally accepted accounting principles.
 The owners of Pin House, LLC owned approximately 87% of Olsen Holding, LP, the former 99% limited partner of Olsen Engineering, LP.
 These facilities were then leased back to the Company.
 The accumulated loss recognized through March 2007 was \$241,537.
-The remaining deferred loss of \$407,290 will be recognized over the remaining lease period.
+The remaining deferred loss of \$407,290 was recognized over the remaining lease period.

 In August 2004, Pin House, LLC sold the operating facilities to a third party resulting in a gain of \$1,505,930.
-In accordance with generally accepted accounting principles, the gain on the sale-leaseback is recognized over the fifteen-year lease period.
-The accumulated gain recognized through March 2007 was \$259,354 for Pin House, LLC.
-The remaining deferred gain of \$1,246,576 is being recognized over the remaining lease period.
+In accordance with generally accepted accounting principles, the gain on the sale-leaseback is recognized over the fifteenyear lease period.
+The gain recognized during the year ended March 31, 2021 and March 31, 2020 is \$Nil and \$28,170, respectively.